Albanian Naval Force: Early history

-Following the Italian invasion of Albania and World War II, the Albanian Armed Forces were abolished and many ships were destroyed in the harbors of Albania.
+Following the Italian invasion of Albania, the Albanian Armed Forces were abolished and many ships were destroyed in the harbors of Albania.

 During the Socialist Era

 The early history of the People's Socialist Republic of Albania saw Albania recovering from the result of Italian occupation and World War II.
 In 1945, a shipyard was built in Durrës to repair Albania's remaining ships.

 In the mid-1950s Albania began to modernize and expand its navy.
-In 1954, a torpedo boat unit and the associated facility was established on Sazan Island, off the coast of Durrës.
+In 1954, a torpedo boat unit and the associated facility was established on Sazan Island, off the coast of Vlorë.
 A submarine unit was established in 1958.
 A naval academy was opened in Vlorë in 1961.

+The Albanian Navy, as of 1986, operated around 50 small warships and 12 service vessels, with a workforce of approximately 3,200.
+Their largest combatants were a couple of ex-Soviet Whiskey-class submarines, although these were primarily out of service due to a shortage of spare parts.
+An additional Whiskey was utilized as a battery charging station or, according to some sources, as a harbor training boat.
+The offensive power of the navy was derived from six Shanghai-II-class gunboats and 32 45-ton Huchuan-class hydrofoil torpedo boats.
+Antisubmarine capability was limited to two aged ex-Soviet Kronstadt-class submarine chasers of 330 tons.

+In terms of mine warfare, the navy had two ex-Soviet T-43-class ocean minesweepers and six T-301-class inshore minesweepers, all held in reserve.
+Only two T-301s have been (barely) operational since 1979.
+The auxiliary force comprised an ex-Soviet Khobi-class coastal tanker and a Toplivo-class yard tanker.
+There was no naval aviation or coastal defense capability.
+Nevertheless, the Albanian Army had three artillery battalions safeguarding the entrances to naval bases and several commercial ports at that time.